brianhigh/computing_bootcamp/R/modular_programming.md

 * How to modularize your code
 * How to write functions in R
+* How to create your own R packages
-* How to create and share your own R packages
+* How to share your own R packages on Github
+* How to install packages from Github

 ## Example: Adult BMI Calculation